afeld/python-public-policy/meta/assistant_guide.md

     - Within 24 hours of when homework is due, answer questions as soon as possible to get students unstuck.
 - Please give corrections/clarifications on student answers where necessary.
 - If posts have the wrong Category, are [a Question when they should be a Post](https://edstem.org/us/help/using-ed-discussion#creating-threads) or vice versa, please fix.
-- [Mark correct answers as Accepted](https://edstem.org/us/help/using-ed-discussion#accepting-answers), if they aren't already
+- [Mark correct answers as Accepted](https://edstem.org/us/help/using-ed-discussion#accepting-answers), if they aren't already.

 ### Check-in meeting